Oliver-Leete/Configs/README.md

 so normally it defaults to half the screen width, but on my thesis workspace it instead uses roughly the width of 100 character columns in my terminal.
 For that extra focused writing experience.

+### Local Modules

+ConditionalKeys is from Ethan (where my XMonad config originated from).
+CycleWSLocal strips out everything I don't use and adds a function to send the current window to the previous workspace, I use this a lot now that I'm not using multiple monitors any more (I find it a lot easier than using numbers to send windows).
+WindowGoLocal just changes the runOrRaise function to only look on the current workspace.

 ### 'Magic' keys

 There are so many things that need shortcuts, and so few keys, especially on my tiny keyboard.
 I try